2manikan/IADB_Diffusion_Model_Optimization/README.md

 As of now, the AdamW optimizer is the faster algorithm, as it reached a loss of around 100000 at around timestep 800 (and asymptotically reached a loss of 60000) while the SGD optimizer has yet to reach these losses as shown in the graph.
 Additionally, the learning rate used for SGD was 1e-8, as higher rates (such as 1e-4 and 1e-6) resulted in progressively increasing error.
 More experimentation is being done to identify an ideal rate.

+Please see my presentation on this topic for more information: https://www.youtube.com/watch?v=1rlK8EdIV7A&list=PLcNNdAxkyTja5Vj56Bwy9NdCxt-HLNhgb&ab_channel=ACMatUCSantaCruz

 Resources used: https://github.com/tchambon/IADB